-The Company had protection of \$14 million in excess of \$1 million for both the years ended December 31, 2022 and 2021.
+The Company had protection of \$14.5 million and \$9.5 million in excess of \$500,000 first-dollar retention for the years ended December 31, 2019 and 2018, respectively.
 The catastrophe program is actively managed to keep net retention in line with risk tolerances and to optimize the risk/return trade off.
-The catastrophe reinsurance treaty renewed on January 1, 2023.
+The catastrophe reinsurance treaty renewed on January 1, 2020.